ccryx/python-keephasshttpc/README.md

 Contributions are of course always welcome.

 The code is very similar to the javascript implementation in the Chrome plugin [ChromeIPass](https://github.com/pfn/passifox) since I used it as a reference.

+python-keepasshttpc  Copyright (C) 2015  Florian Merkel This program comes with ABSOLUTELY NO WARRANTY
+This is free software, and you are welcome to redistribute it under certain conditions.
+See LICENSE.md for details.